alexanmtz/jflow/README.md

 * default: .jflow-item
 * description: The selector used as reference.
 This will be the item slided

-## itens
+## items
 * type: Number
 * default: 5
-* description: Itens amount that will be slided per time
+* description: Items amount that will be slided per time

 ## inativeClass
 * type: String